A universal crossover in quantum circuits governed by a proximate classical error correction transition: Random classical circuits

-\textit{Random classical circuits.}--- The classical model we consider consists of 2-bit gates operating on a string of $N$ bits, ${\mathbf x} = x_1x_2, \dots x_N $.
+We consider a classical model of 2-bit gates operating on a string of $N$ bits, ${\mathbf x} = x_1x_2, \dots x_N $.
 The gates are arranged in a brick-wall structure in space-time as illustrated in Fig. \ref{fig:fig2}(a).
 Each gate implements a permutation of the four possible 2-bit input states $\{00,01,10,11\}$, represented by a $4\times 4$ unitary matrix $g$.
-The gates are chosen at random from independent uniform distributions over the permutation group $S_4$.
-In addition to reversible gates, the bit-string is also subject to erasure errors occurring at every position in each time step with probability $p$.
+Gates are chosen at random from independent uniform distributions over the permutation group $S_4$.
+In addition to reversible gates, bit-strings are subject to erasure errors occurring at every position in each time step with probability $p$.
 The bit at an error site is reset to the $0$ state.
 We are interested in the dynamics and protection of information in such circuits.
-Specifically, if the input state encodes a certain amount of information, what fraction of this information survives after operating the circuit for $t$ time steps?
+Specifically, if the input state encodes a certain amount of information, what fraction of this information survives after $t$ time steps?
 We show that in the thermodynamic limit of infinitely wide arrays, the information surviving at long times vanishes at a critical error rate $p_c$ and that the transition is in the directed percolation universality class.
 For $p<p_c$ a finite fraction of the information is protected from errors.

 It is instructive to first consider a simple initial state that encodes one bit of information: ${\mathbf x}_{in}=(0,\ldots,0,x_j,0\ldots 0)$.
 The encoded site $j$ hosts a random variable taking a value $0$ or $1$ with equal probabilities, while all other sites take a definite value.
-The operation of the reversible gates spreads the encoded logical bits over an increasing number of physical sites, in effect duplicating the information, but not changing the information content.
+The reversible gates spread the encoded logical bits over an increasing number of physical sites, in effect duplicating the information, but not changing the information content.
 The encoding state at a given time is represented by a joint probability distribution $P(x_1,\ldots,x_N)$ and the information content is quantified by the associated Shannon entropy.

 The reversible time evolution, effected by the gates, gives rise to a growing cluster of sites hosting indefinite bits, as depicted in Fig. \ref{fig:fig2}(b,c).
 Erasure errors reset the bit in the physical error site, giving it a definite value 0, thereby removing part of the duplicated information and stunting the growth of the ``information cluster''.
 As long as indefinite bits remain, however, a fraction of the information survives with them.